keboola/connection-docs/transformations/python/index.md

 ![Screenshot - Data folder structure](/transformations/python/tree.png)

 The script itself is expected to be in the `data` directory; its name is arbitrary.
-It is possible to use relative directories, so that you can move the script to a KBC transformation with no changes.
+It is possible to use relative directories, so that you can move the script to a Keboola Connection transformation with no changes.
 To develop a Python transformation which takes a [sample CSV file](/transformations/python/source.csv) locally, take the following steps:

 - Put the Python code into a file, for example script.py, in the working directory.
 - Put all the input mapping tables inside the `in/tables` subdirectory of the working directory.